1x-technologies/1xgpt/README.md

 As an example, consider predicting the final token of a video, corresponding to the lower right patch of frame 15.
 The context the model receives in each scenario is:
-- Fully Autoregressive: the first $t$x16x16 tokens are ground truth tokens corresponding to the first $t$ prompt frames, and all remaining tokens are autoregressively generated, where $1 < t < 15$ is the predetermined number of prompt frames.
+- Fully Autoregressive: the first $t$x16x16 tokens are ground truth tokens corresponding to the first $t$ prompt frames, and all remaining tokens are autoregressively generated, where $0 t < 15$ is the predetermined number of prompt frames.
 - Temporally Teacher-forced: the first 15x16x16 tokens are ground truth tokens corresponding to the first 15 frames, and all remaining tokens are autoregressively generated.
-- Fully Teacher-forced: all previous $16x16x16 - 1$ tokens are ground truth tokens.
+- Fully Teacher-forced: all previous (16x16x16 - 1) tokens are ground truth tokens.

 The compression challenge uses the "temporally teacher-forced" scenario.
 ## Leaderboard

-All scores are evaluated on our held-out dataset.
+These are evaluation results on `data/val_v1.1`.
 <table>
   <thead>
     <tr>